icssc/peterportal-client/README.md

 6. Setup the appropriate environment variables provided by the project lead.
 ### Open Source Contributors
-1. Fork the project by clicking the fork button in the top right, above the abut section.
+1. Fork the project by clicking the fork button in the top right, above the about section.

 2. Clone your forked repository to your local machine
 ```